DSpace/DSpace/dspace/src/main/docker-compose/README.md

 *Only useful for testing Shibboleth in a development environment*

-This Shibboleth container uses https://samltest.id/ by default (see ../docker/dspace-shibboleth/).
+This Shibboleth container uses https://samltest.id/ as an IdP (see `../docker/dspace-shibboleth/`).
 Therefore, for Shibboleth login to work properly, you MUST make your DSpace site available to the external web.

 One option is to use a development proxy service like https://ngrok.com/, which creates a temporary public proxy for your localhost.